 Remember: this is not your fault, and there is always someone there to support you.
-This could be a parent or carer, a friend, a partner or a professional like a teacher, doctor or counsellor.
+This could be a parent, carer, guardian, friend, partner or a professional like a teacher, doctor or counsellor.

 Before you talk to someone, you might want to think about: